shiyis/politics/README.md

-## P.O.L.I.T.I.C.S.: A Political Opinions, Language, and Ideology Text Interpretation And Classification Solution
+## P.O.L.I.T.I.C.S. - A Political Opinions, Language, and Ideology Text Interpretation And Classification Solution
 This project offers a solution that dynamically measures political subjectivity with Variational Autoencoding methods through quantifying an author's political leaning (their political position gets projected onto a one dimensional scale as an ideal point that ranges from moderate to progressive).

 ---